Core Seminar 4: System and Network

 Course Format: Studio

 Permission Required: No

 Open to: Bachelors degree in Fine Arts majors only.
-Pre-requisite(s): PUFA 3200 Core Studio 3.
+Pre-requisite(s): PUFA 3200 Core Seminar 3.

 Open to Undergraduate students.